PMP Exam Time Management Tips And TricksPMP Exam Time...

 Sustaining Focus During the Midpoint Slump

 At round the mark of 90 minutes you will likely notice a dip in concentration.
-This is when the duration of the exam and time limits start becoming excruciating.
+This is when the PMP Exam Duration and Time Limits start becoming excruciating.
 Fight this issue with:

-- Micro-breaks: 10-second make it so you can shfit your focus
+Micro-breaks: 10-second breaks make it so you can shift your focus

 Perception Change to Maintain Focus and Sustain Drifting Attention